 This course provides students with the means to develop effective communication strategies and techniques and to apply them to the solution of management problems in the form of written reports, memoranda, letters and oral presentations.
 Cross-listed as BA 201.

 CM 203 Communication Ethics (3 SH)

-Semester Offered: Spring even years This class explores ethical behavior in the field of Communication Studies.
+This class explores ethical behavior in the field of Communication Studies.
 Specific topics will vary each semester.

 CM 204 Sports Communication (3 SH)